r-lib/clock/tests/testthat/_snaps/naive-time.md

     The global option, `clock.strict`, is currently set to `TRUE`.
 In this mode, `ambiguous` must be set and cannot be left as `NULL`.
 Additionally, `ambiguous` cannot be set to a zoned-time or POSIXct unless it is paired with an ambiguous time resolution strategy, like: `list(<zoned-time>, 'earliest')`.

+# empty dots are checked

+    `...` is not empty.

+    We detected these problematic arguments:
+    * `..1`

+    These dots only exist to allow future extensions and should be empty.
+    Did you misspecify an argument?